ShadowMario/FNF-PsychEngine/README.md

   * Better hair physics for Mom and Boyfriend (Maybe even slightly better than Week 7's :eyes:)
   * Henchmen die during all the songs.
 Yeah :(
 ### Week 5:
-  * Bottom Boppers and GF does a "Hey!" animation during Cocoa and Eggnog
+  * Bottom Boppers and GF do a "Hey!" animation during Cocoa and Eggnog
   * On Winter Horrorland, GF bops her head slower in some parts of the song.
 ### Week 6:
   * On Thorns, the HUD is hidden during the cutscene